Giles Weather Station

-Giles Weather Station (also referred to as Giles Meteorological Station or Giles) is located in Western Australia near the Northern Territory border, about 750 km west-south-west of Alice Springs and 330 km west of Uluru.
+Giles Weather Station (also referred to as Giles Meteorological Station or Giles) is located in the locality of Warakurna, Western Australia near the Northern Territory border, about 750 km west-south-west of Alice Springs and 330 km west of Uluru.
 It is the only staffed weather station within an area of about 2500000 km2 and is situated mid-continent and near the core of the subtropical jetstream.
 This means it plays an important role as a weather and climate observatory for the country, particularly eastern and southeastern Australia, and particularly for rainfall predictions.
-The station is on the Great Central Road and the nearest township is the Warakurna Aboriginal settlement (population 180), 5 km North.
+The station is on the Great Central Road Warakurna and the nearest township is the Warakurna Aboriginal settlement (population 180), 5 km North.
 Giles is within the Shire of Ngaanyatjarraku and is in the foothills of the Rawlinson Ranges.

-A staff of three operates the remote station on six-monthly tours.
+A staff of three operates the remote station on four-monthly tours.

 Giles Airport, a 1600 m airstrip services the station and the Warakurna community.

-Tourists are invited to watch the daily release of weather balloons and browse through the Visitor's Centre.
-Station tours are no longer conducted on a regular basis.
+Tourists are invited to watch the daily release of the weather balloon at 8:45am Australian Central Time.
+Additionally there is a museum that visitors can browse, a remnant of the Blue Streak Rocket and Len Beadell's grader on display.

 History

 Giles is named after English explorer Ernest Giles, the first European to travel through the area in 1874.

 Surveyor and roadbuilder Len Beadell, who worked for the Weapons Research Establishment (now known as the Defence Science and Technology Group), selected the site for a meteorological station in December 1955.
 It was needed to forecast weather conditions suitable for nuclear weapons testing at Emu Field and Maralinga.
 The location was strongly opposed by Walter MacDougall since it lay on tribal land.
 Beadell surveyed and built Giles Airport, and chose the name Giles during construction of the Gunbarrel Highway which links Carnegie Station and Giles.
 Beadell's grader, which is estimated to have travelled over 30000 km in the course of making the roads, was retired in 1963 and is preserved on display at Giles.

 Later, the weather station provided support for rocket testing programs at Woomera, as Giles was close to the centre-line of fire from the launch site.
 Wreckage from the first Blue Streak missile, launched from Woomera on 5 June 1964, is on display at the station.

 Docker River, 100 km north-east and just across the state border in the Northern Territory, was established by the government as an aboriginal settlement for local people in the 1960s.
 Overcrowding there and at Warburton created a need for a new community which became Warakurna in the mid-1970s.

-In 1972 control of the station was transferred from the Department of Defence to the Bureau of Meteorology.
+In 1972, control of the station was transferred from the Department of Defence to the Bureau of Meteorology.

 A Landline story in 2018 stated that Giles would soon become the last mainland regional weather station to be permanently staffed, with all the others being automated.